TERMS AND CONDITIONS

 -

-Participation is always your choice, and you are welcome to opt out if you prefer not to complete them.
+Participation is entirely optional, and you are welcome to opt out at any time if you prefer not to complete them.

 SAFEGUARDING

-Your safety and wellbeing are our top priorities.
-While confidentiality is key in therapy, there are times when we have a legal and ethical duty to act:
+Your safety and wellbeing are important.
+While confidentiality is a key part of therapy, there are times when your therapist has a legal and ethical duty to act:

 -